-- C. Other exceptions from the base erosion payment definition contained in the proposed regulations - 1.
-Exception for Certain Amounts with Respect to Services and the Services Cost Method the total services cost of those services.
+Proposed § 1.59A-3(b)(3)(i) provides that a base erosion payment does not result from amounts paid or accrued to a foreign related party for services that are eligible for the SCM exception described in proposed § 1.59A-3(b)(3)(i)(B), but only to the extent of the total services cost of those services.
 Any amount paid or accrued to a foreign related party in excess of the total services cost of services eligible for the SCM exception (the mark-up component) remains a base erosion payment.
-Proposed §1.59A-3(b)(3)(i)(B) provides that the SCM exception applies if all of the requirements of §1.482-9(b), which describes the SCM, are satisfied, with two exceptions.
-First, the requirements of §1.482-9(b)(5), commonly referred to as the business judgment rule, do not apply.
-Second, the books and records requirement described in §1.482-9(b)(6) is replaced with the requirements of proposed §1.59A-3(b)(3)(i)(C).
+Proposed § 1.59A-3(b)(3)(i)(B) provides that the SCM exception applies if all of the requirements of § 1.482-9(b), which describes the SCM, are satisfied, with two exceptions.
+First, the requirements of $\S 1.482-9(b)(5)$, commonly referred to as the business judgment rule, do not apply.
+Second, the books and records requirement described in $\S 1.482-9(b)(6)$ is replaced with the requirements of proposed § 1.59A-3(b)(3)(i)(C).
 Section 1.482-9(b)(4) provides that certain activities, including research, development, and experimentation, are not eligible for the SCM.
-As a result, payments for these services do not qualify for the SCM exception described in proposed §1.59A-3(b)(3)(i)(B).
+As a result, payments for these services do not qualify for the SCM exception described in proposed § 1.59A-3(b)(3)(i)(B).